Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Deep Learning on BSS machines

+where the magnitude of $\varepsilon>0$ and $\lambda>0$ control the relaxation.
+The underlying idea is to exploit sparsity in the recovery without explicitly forcing sparse solutions via the $\ell_0$ norm, which is typically intractable in many applications.

-We will now describe the specific problem setting as well as the precise question we aim to tackle.
-In order to reconstruct data from any given measurement we need to solve the optimization task described in \eqref{eq:sparseprob}.
+In order to reconstruct data from any given measurement we need to solve an optimization task described in \eqref{eq:sparseprob} or \eqref{eq:lasso}.
 An algorithmic solution can by definition only exist if the reconstruction map --- from measurements $y$ to corresponding data $x$ --- is computable on a given computing device.
 The actual algorithm to evaluate the reconstruction map may still be unknown, but by proving the computability of the map we can claim its existence, or, in case the map is not computable, exclude its existence.
 Note that there still might exist algorithms that are able to solve a problem to a certain degree in practice although the problem is not computable.
 Depending on the hardware platform, the algorithm might only work properly for a restricted class of inputs, for a certain accuracy, or without correctness guarantees.
-Hence, understanding the limitations of a given computing device is a necessity if one aims to evaluate the solvability for a certain problem .
+Hence, understanding the limitations of a given computing device is a necessity if one aims to evaluate the solvability of a certain problem.

-Recall, that computability of a function $f$ in the BSS model is equivalent to the existence of a BSS machine $\mathcal{B}$ such that its input-output map $\Phi_{\mathcal{B}}$ satisfies $f(x) = \Phi_{\mathcal{B}}(x)$ for any $x$ in the domain of $f$.
-We introduce the following functions to study the computability of inverse problems.
-For fixed sampling operator $A \in \C^{m \times N}$ and some fixed relaxation parameter $\varepsilon > 0$ denote by
+Recall, that computability of a function $f$ in the BSS model is equivalent to the existence of a BSS machine $\mathcal{B}$ such that its input-output map $\Phi_{\mathcal{B}}$ satisfies $f(z) = \Phi_{\mathcal{B}}(z)$ for any $z$ in the domain of $f$.
+We introduce the following multi-valued functions to study the computability of inverse problems.
+For fixed sampling operator $A \in \C^{m \times N}$ and some fixed optimization parameter $\mu > 0$ denote by